-Consumers have had an excellent opportunity to help pay for their children’s educational expenses by contributing up to $2,000 a year to Coverdell Education Savings Accounts.
-Contributions, though not tax deductible, grow tax deferred and withdrawals to pay for qualified educational expenses from kindergarten through college have been tax free.
-Covered expenses have included: tuition, room and board, computers, extended day programs, academic tutoring, equipment, uniforms, and transportation.
-However, starting next year, withdrawals to pay for educational expenses incurred from kindergarten through 12th grade will no longer be tax free unless Congress extends the benefit (which is in doubt).
-Consumers who have relied on Coverdell Accounts to pay for pre-College educational expenses need to be aware of this potential glitch before making this year’s contribution.
-Another possible rule change would reduce the annual contribution limit back to $500 starting next year.
-Likewise, prospects in Congress for preserving the $2,000 annual limit remain uncertain.
+Consumers have had an excellent opportunity to help pay for their children’s educational expenses by contributing up to $2,000 a year to Coverdell Education Savings Accounts (ESAs).
+Contributions, though not tax deductible, grow tax deferred and withdrawals to pay for qualified educational expenses from kindergarten through college are tax free.
+Covered expenses include: tuition, room and board, computers, extended day programs, academic tutoring, equipment, uniforms, and transportation.

-Again, unlike 529 College Savings Plans that limit changing investments to once a year, Coverdell contributors can switch among investments as often as they like.
-Though switching investments often can be costly, it’s a nice option to have.
-Speaking of costs, be careful of firms’ set up charges to set up and annual fees to maintain an account.
-With Coverdell accounts’ relatively low contribution limits, even a modest $25 annual fee can cut deeply into returns.
+Again, unlike 529 Savings Plans that limit changing investments to once a year, ESA contributors can switch among investments as often as they like.
+Though switching investments often can be costly, it’s a nice have that option.
+Speaking of costs, be careful of firms’ set up charges and annual fees to maintain an account.
+With ESAs’ relatively low contribution limits, even a modest $25 annual fee can cut deeply into returns.